ThomasAUB/ucosm/README.md

-  Schedulable function prototype is defined as : void foo(void).
+  Schedulable function prototype is defined as : void foo(TaskHandle).

   Schedulable items can be functions and classes containing these functions.